perticascatalin/Learning/DPML/gacsp.md

 ## Introduction

-Genetic algorithms are known to be used in solving constraint satisfaction problems[G1, G2], especially for the larger class of scheduling problems [G3].
+Genetic algorithms are known to be used in solving constraint satisfaction problems [G1, G2], especially for the larger class of scheduling problems [G3].
 This study is however on a different matter.
 As such, we attempt to model parts of a genetic algorithm using constraint programming.
 Later on, we'll see that both the problems of constraint satisfaction, as well as constraint optimization can be used to formalize steps in a generic genetic algorithm.
 Whether these models are actually useful in practice remains a matter for further research.
 Thus, the main goal of this study is to conduct an investigation on which parts of a genetic algorithm could be formalized using constraint programming and then speculate on the benefits of such an approach.

-General structure of a genetic algorithm:
+The general structure of a genetic algorithm is represented by these steps:

 - selection
 - crossover
 - mutation

 One related subject is the incorporation of constraints in genetic/evolutionary algorithms.
 Past attempts include [G0, G4, G6].
-[G0] includes a new kind of operator named infection.
+[G0] presents a new kind of operator named infection.
 Its purpose is to apply mutations (caused by a virus) to parts of the candidate population of solutions, differing from the mutation operator which acts on an individual by individual basis.
-These viral mutations enforce constraints on the pool of candidates.
+These viral mutations can enforce simple constraints on the pool of candidates.

+Across the genetic algorithms literature, we can find other such nature inspired techniques.
+For instance [G5] mentions a process similar to aging applied to the candidate population, such that the size of the pool is constrained to avoid increasing the computation time for the selection step across generations.

+## Constraint Programming Selection

 ## Papers